 On a global scale, the number of deaths due to the cardiovascular disease increased by 41% between 1990 and 2013.
 When the data from 188 countries was analysed, the death rates for specific age groups dropped by 39%.
 It has been observed in comparison with the all the regions of the World, the death rates due to the cardiovascular diseases have fallen drastically except in the Western Sub- Saharan Africa region.

 If we talk about India alone, there has been a major increase in the total number of deaths due to the cardiovascular diseases with a whopping rate of 1.8 Million more deaths, the percentage increase of 97% was witnessed.
-The reasons have been purely based on old age issues and a growth of population.
+The reasons have been purely based on old age issues and growing population.

 There is a reverse pattern seen in Middle East and North Africa, population growth and aging have been offset by a significant decline in age-specific death rates from cardiovascular disease, which has kept the increase in deaths to just under 50%.